cadamini/Technovine-Site/pages/services/data-center-support.md

 # Why is it important?

-__Data Centers__ are the fondation of many modern businesses; providing the infrastructure and resources necessary to save, process, and dispense data.
+Data Centers are the foundation of many modern businesses, providing the infrastructure and resources necessary to save, process, and dispense data.
+They produce an off-premises location to secure and back up your business's data.

+This is why having professional __Data Center Support__ that is quick and reputable is essential to every company that takes its data seriously.
+A __Data Center__ that is not working at an optimal level can lead to the loss of data, damaged files, and even the destruction of equipment.

+__Data Center Support__ is the monitoring and upkeep of a data center's equipment and systems.